Kallahan23/dynamic-grid/README.md

-# DynamicGrid
+# Dynamic Grid

 A grid form template which supports dynamic columns and rows at the runtime.

+## Author

+Danny Kalnian

 ## Two Implementations

-In the end I made 2 different implementations of the template.
+In the end I made two different implementations of the template.
 In the src/app/components/grid folder, you will find the files:

 - `grid.component.html`